dorukhanuzun/JavaScript-Bun-On-The-Run/README.md

     previousMenu.addEventListener("click", prev);
     nextMenu.addEventListener("click", next);
     ```
     The reason for adding click event handlers is so that call the functions.
-When we click the previousMenu button, prev function will work, also if we click nextMenu button next function will work.
+When we click the previous button, prev function will work, also if we click next button next function will work.

 1. Finally, I called the init function.
 If I don't call this function, I can't see the changes.
     ```js